thanm/cabi-testgen/README.md

 # cabi-testgen

-Rudimentary test harness for C-ABI testing.
-Randomly generates functions with interesting signatures (mix of arrays, scalars, structs) plus code to call it with specific values.
-The resulting program (when run) includes code to call each test function and verify that values are being passed/received properly.
+Rudimentary test harness for ABI testing for Go programs.

+Randomly generates Go functions that have interesting signatures (mix of arrays, scalars, structs) plus code to call the emitted functions with specific values.
+The resulting program (when run) executes code to call each test function and verify that values are being passed/received properly.

 This can be used "as is" or by building one half of the test (caller or callee) with a "good" compiler and the other half with a "suspect" compiler, then test